Pope Francis grateful for 'noble' Benedict and his prayers

 While the bells of St. Peter’s Basilica didn’t toll to mark the death announcement, in the somber air in the small Bavarian town where Ratzinger was born in 1927, church bells tolled solemnly at St. Oswald Church in Marktl am Inn, a German town near the Austrian border.

-In Krakow, one of Poland’s oldest and biggest church bells that is used to mark events of national significance, the Sigismund Bell, tolled at noon, and a special Mass for Benedict was planned for that city’s Wawel Castle Cathedral in Benedict’s honor later on Saturday.
+In Krakow, one of Poland’s oldest and biggest church bells that is used to mark events of national significance, the Sigismund Bell, tolled at noon.

 Poland is a heavily Roman Catholic country where a conservative government is in power.
-President Andrzej Duda tweeted that Benedict is “one of the most outstanding theologians of the 20th and 21st century.”
-He called Benedict’s teachings a “guidepost among the many winding and deceptive paths of the contemporary world.”
+President Andrzej Duda tweeted that Benedict’s teachings served as a “guidepost among the many winding and deceptive paths of the contemporary world.”

 The American Jewish Committee in a statement from New York praised Benedict for having “continued the path of reconciliation and friendship with world Jewry blazed by his predecessor, John Paul II.”
 The organization noted that the German-born Catholic church leader had “paid homage in Auschwitz” to the victims of the Holocaust and had made an official visit to Israel.